Humanitarian Bulletin

 • In 2025, the humanitarian community in CAR plans to assist 1.8 million most vulnerable people.
 US$ 326.1 million is required.

-• Faced with insecurity in their villages, Chadians seek refuge in northwest Central Africa
+• Faced with insecurity in their villages, Chadians seek refuge in the northwest of the Central African Republic

 Read the full update.

 Furthermore, a lull in the security situation and the lack of assistance led to the return of IDPs in their areas of origin.
-Returns were mostly recorded in the prefectures of Haute-Kotto, Ouaka and Nana-Gribizi.
+Returns were mostly recorded in the prefectures of Haute-Kotto and Ouaka.

-Central African Republic: Humanitarian dashboard January – September 2024
+Central African Republic: Humanitarian dashboard January – Decembre 2024

 CAR Humanitarian Fund overview, January - May 2024